 Enquire 2nd November 1966: British fashion model Twiggy (Lesley Hornby) wearing 1920's style fashions.
 (Photo by Terry Fincher/Express/Getty Images)

-By 1968 Terry had his own regular slot on the Express, The Fincher File, when he was given his first assignment in Vietnam.
-That same year he won a World Press Photo award with pictures showing the human reality of the conflict – soldiers, wet and miserable, cowering from shelling or weeping for lost comrades, and civilians struggling for normality amid the chaos and destruction.
-Over the next seven years Terry covered nine tours of duty, his pictures very much reflect his own reactions to the conflict and his respect for the people and soldiers caught up in it.
+By 1968, Terry had his own regular slot on the Express, The Fincher File, and was given his first assignment in Vietnam.
+Fincher spent seven years shooting in Asia.
+His pictures exposed the human reality of the conflict–soldiers, wet and miserable, cowering from shelling or weeping for lost comrades, and civilians struggling for normality amid the chaos and destruction.
+They also laid bare his own reactions to the conflict and his respect for the people and soldiers caught up in it.
 Back in London, hovering between bafflement and anger, he covered the swelling anti-war protests outside the American Embassy in Grosvenor Square.

-He shot every-one from Twiggy to the Queen but his favourite subject was always Winston Churchill, Terry’s favourite picture was that of the great statesman feeding dear in Richmond Park in 1963.
-Terry continued working well into his eighties taking pictures for his agency Photographer’s International, set up after he left the DailyExpress in 1969 and jointly run by his daughter, photographer Jayne Fincher.
+Over the course of his career, Fincher shot everyone from Twiggy to the Queen, but his preferred subject was always Winston Churchill: Terry’s favourite picture was that of the great statesman feeding deer in Richmond Park in 1963.